raymondtruong/ubook/deliverables/iteration-01.review.md

  * 2 - 4 decisions.
  * Ordered from most to least important.
  * Feel free to refer/link to process artifact(s).

+Originally we thought that we would be able to coordinate in person meetings, however since we all have unique schedules this proved to be difficult.

+We still have no concrete agreed upon assignment of roles for our project.
+Even though we were able to divide ourselves into different development sub teams, we still had ambiguity in regards to what exactly each member was responsible for.

 #### Planned changes